Contrast-Security-OSS/docs/content/troubleshooting/ruby/RubyConnectivity.md

 <!--
-title: "Troubleshooting Connectivity to TeamServer"
+title: "Troubleshooting Ruby Agent Connectivity to Contrast"
-description: "Notes on Communication between Application and Service and between Service and Contrast UI"
+description: "Notes on Communication between the application and service, and between the Service and Contrast UI."
-tags: "ruby on rails connectivity agent service teamserver" -->
+tags: "ruby on rails connectivity agent service ui" -->

 ## Connectivity